redluxx/golinker/README.md

 -----

 * Basic authentication
-* Ownership of links with restricted editing
+* Ownership of links with restricted editing based on user

 Original Author